Your Spiritual Practice: Dealing with a Health Crisis

 So perhaps your spiritual practice means looking at your obligations every week to figure out what’s depleting your energy and cutting these out as much as you can.
 Maybe, for example, you pass up taking on that extra project at work, or save volunteering for next year, when you’re feeling better.
 In short, do what you can to make sure you’re as strong as possible, in mind and body, so you’re able to focus on overcoming your illness.

 “When I think of someone who’s in the midst of a health crisis, the first thing that comes to mind is to not lose hope,” says Ludwig.
 “To do that, you need to really focus on increasing your faith and trust in something outside yourself, and that may mean focusing more on your spiritual practices.”
-Perhaps you can make more time for meditation or prayer, contemplative walks in nature or something else that gives you comfort right now, like music, good food, exercise, time with your closest friends, or serving others, if you feel up to it.
+Perhaps you can make more time for meditation, prayer, or contemplative walks in nature — or even something else that gives you comfort right now, like music, good food, exercise, time with your closest friends, or serving others, if you feel up to it.

 Another common challenge is that people sometimes blame a greater being for difficult things that befall us.
 “It’s important to remember that real spirituality does not necessarily come easy.
 We all have a tendency to overestimate our own sincerity.
 It’s when things get rough that we really find out how deep our faith actually is, and this is where we grow from.”
 Ludwig says.